Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

     > [Info] If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!---Muss man dafür Start subprocess core action einfügen und dort den API endpoint eintragen?-->

-5. Select the start place in the search result list.
+5. Select the data type for the start place in the search result list.

 6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem**.

-7. Select the end place in the search result list.
+7. Select the data type for the end place in the search result list.

 8. Click the [CREATE] button in the bottom right corner.
     The new workflow has been created.
 The *New workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.